tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =
 * Add OsmAnd live tracking support.
 * Fix buggy timezone offset calculation, that would break during DST
+* Draw a start/end marker for each track on a map.
+Loading tracks from a GPX URL already supports multiple tracks.

 = v1.3 =
 * Fix a grave bug, that made Trackserver usable ONLY on WP installs using